News Flash: Conservative Government Disbands the Criminal Injuries Compensation Board

 Late last week the Conservative government of Ontario tabled a budget titled “Protecting What Matters Most”.
 Unfortunately for survivors of violent crimes, “what matters most” does not appear to include compensation for the harms they have suffered as the victims of crimes like sexual assault.

 Through a schedule to the current budget, the Conservative government is first eviscerating and then disbanding the Criminal Injuries Compensation Board (“CICB”) by repealing the Compensation for Victims of Crime Act.
 Like all legislation, the budget must go through the process of legislative readings and debates.
 It will become law when it receives Royal Assent.
 No date has yet been announced for this step in the process.
-Once the budget bill passes, no further CICB applications will be accepted and all applications still in the queue will be subject to a $5,000 cap on awards for pain and suffering.
+Once the budget bill passes, applications still in the queue to be decided will be subject to a $5,000 cap on awards for pain and suffering.

 As a budget measure, this approach is puzzling.
 Compensation provided by the CICB has always been very limited: the maximum lump sum award paid in respect of the injury or death of one victim is $25,000 (and in most claims, is much less).
 For this reason, an application to the CICB has long been a last resort for survivors of violent crimes, including sexual assault.
 Normally, applicants to the CICB have no other possible source of compensation.
 For instance, if the perpetrator is indigent, or cannot be located, a survivor cannot hope to recover compensation through suing in the civil court system.
 The CICB has been there to partially mitigate this kind of basic unfairness.